GaboRenovation/GaboRenovation.github.io/README.md

 __________________________
 ![Culture](culture.png)

-Once they got the results and we plot them using bubble graphs we were able to confirmed graphically what the scientists have told us: "There no identical sample among the whole group".
+Once they got the results and we plot them using bubble graphs we were able to confirmed graphically what the scientists have told us: "There is no identical sample among the whole group".
 When the scientist developed that theory the community was in shock, as this could be a new way to identify a person.
 __________________________
 ![Bubble](bubble.png)